 Bar and Bat Mitzvahs

-A bar mitzvah is the coming of age ceremony for Jewish boys, and the bat mitzvah is the coming of age ceremony for Jewish girls.
+A bar mitzvah is the coming of age ceremony for Jewish boys, and a bat mitzvah is the coming of age ceremony for Jewish girls.
 Both take place at around age thirteen.
 Grounded in religious tradition, the teen being celebrated has studied hard and attended classes, and emerges from the experience ready to be a participating adult member of the congregation.
 It is one of the most important events in a young Jewish person’s life, and the family generally makes every effort to make it as wonderful an occasion as they can.

 The religious ceremony takes place on Saturday morning, in the synagogue, during the regular Sabbath service.
 The young candidate reads from the Torah and delivers a speech to the congregation on the importance of attaining religious adulthood.
 He or she may also lead other parts of the service.